Do you find it difficult to understand speech while using hearing aids?

 Let’s take an example.

-Imagine being able to hear your grandchild’s voice clearly and enjoy a conversation without constantly asking them to repeat themselves.
+Imagine hearing your grandchild’s voice clearly and enjoying a conversation without constantly asking them to repeat themselves.
 Auditory training can be particularly beneficial for people who wear hearing aids by complementing and enhancing their hearing aid use in several ways:

 Here are some resources you might find useful: